35 Restaurant Marketing Ideas: How to Market a Restaurant

 19. Promote User-Generated Content

-As people love to take and post photos of their food, as a restaurant you will have access to lots of user generated content.
+People are constantly taking photos of their food and posting it online, and they love doing it.
+As a restaurant you will have access to lots of user generated content.
 Or at least you should have.

 It’s an amazing indicator whether your restaurant is on the right track.

-If customers are promoting your restaurant this is basically like them giving you a great review and makes you seem like a trustworthy and reliable brand.
+If customers are promoting your restaurant this is just like them giving you a postive review and makes you seem like a trustworthy and reliable brand.

 If people are attending your restaurant and not taking photos, then you should know something is not right.